The Best Public Light Displays in NJ

 1 Six Flags Blvd., Jackson

-This amusement park usually shuts down after Fright Fest in October, but for the second year in a row, Great Adventure is staying open through the end of the year.
+This amusement park usually shuts down after Fright Fest in October, but Great Adventure is staying open through the end of the year.
 Ride the coasters (bundle up!) and enjoy the park decked out for the holidays—the park promises a million sparkling lights—plus pine and peppermint smells in the air (really!)
 Be sure to look out for carolers, stage shows, Santa meet and greets and a guaranteed “snow shower” each night.

 Holiday Lights Spectacular